ethereum/devp2p/discv5/discv5-wire.md

 ![message packet layout](./img/message-packet-layout.png)

+### Session Message Packet (`flag = 3`)

+The structure of this type is identical to an [ordinary message packet], apart from the different `flag` value.

+Session packets are used to send a message that assumes an existing session.
+When a packet with this flag value is received and cannot be decrypted, the packet should be dropped, and not trigger a WHOAREYOU response.

 ### WHOAREYOU Packet (`flag = 1`)

 In WHOAREYOU packets, the `authdata` section contains information for the identity